SM6052 - Media, Power and Politics (2020/21)

 |Total study hours||150|

-- To look at political communication issues at the global level and related debates about transnational communications, citizenship and identity
+● examine political communication issues at the global level and related debates about transnational communications, citizenship, identity, nation branding and soft power.

 Teaching methods include lectures, seminars/discussion groups, audio-visual presentations, field trips, and guest presentations.
 Students will be expected to attend lectures and take notes; attend organised trips and will be expected to read from primary and secondary sources.

 A blended learning strategy will be employed to enhance the learning experience, facilitate communication between students and tutors and develop collaboration among students.
 The Virtual Learning Environment (VLE) will be used as a platform to support online activities including on-line discussions, evaluation of online resources, and access to electronic reading packs.
 The VLE will also be used to facilitate formative assessment and related feedback, as well as a tool to integrate useful online learning materials provided by research institutions, academic publications, professional organisations and other relevant sources.

 On successful completion of this module students will be able to: